spacemeshos/testnet-guide/ffnet.md

 6. Proceed to setup smeshing and your wallet.
 [Follow this guide](/guide/setup) for step by step instructions.

 ## Getting some Smesh
-You can request Smesh from the App by pasting your account address from your wallet in the f&f discord channel.
+You can request Smesh from the App by pasting your account address from your wallet in the [ffnet discord channel](https://discord.gg/KyyQKst).
 This should allow you to create coin transactions before you get any smeshing rewards.
 You should start getting rewards in 48 hours.

 ## How long will this net run?
 Until we soft launch the open Spacemesh testnet.